 Our discussion focused specifically on artificial intelligence, but I think this goes for all technologies out there.
 We shouldn’t just rely on experts to give their opinion, but on everyone who wants to contribute to the discussion.

-As a human guinea pig, I’m happy to play a part in this as well.
 Because in the end, that’s what technology ethics is about.
 How do we increase our quality of life through the use of technology?
 Just to reiterate it: technology is a part of us, whether we like it or not.

 No quick fix